bohdancho/dhsn-2-semester-djl/README.md

-Small project for uni with DJL.
+Small group project for uni with DJL.